ice1000/NppExtension/README.md

 + Go to "Global Styles" -> "Global override", click the "background color"
 + Click "more colors", and use: "red: 43, blue: 43, green: 43" (which is 0x2B2B2B)
 + Check the "Enable global background color" option.

-## Import the languages

-+ Open your Notepad++, and select "Language" on the menu bar, and choose "Define your language".
-+ Press the "Import" button, and select the configuration xml file in this project.
-(For instance, if you want to use markdown support, choose [md.xml](./DSLs/md.xml))
-+ And restart Notepad++, then enjoy the beautiful highlighting! :smile:

 # Languages supported